jolicode/castor/README.md

 docker run -it --rm -v `pwd`:/project castor
 ```

-If you want to use docker commands in your tasks, you must enabled docker
+If you want to use docker commands in your tasks, you must enable docker
 support when building the image:

 ```